KathleenDollard/incremental-samples/docs/creating-a-source-generator/design-input-data.md

 ---
 # Design generator input

-Input data can come from several sources as discussed in [pipelines subsection]
+Input data can come from several providers as discussed in [Pipelines](pipelines.md).
+This section will focus on designing input for use with those syntax providers, focusing on a design that uses attribute syntax provider.

-When source generators use C# or VB code as input, they often create special rules that are more strict than C# syntax.
-This code is not executed during generation, and in many cases is never executed.
-You must extract information from the code itself, and that information must be available to the compiler.
-There is minimal ability to understand calculations and control flow.
+## Attributes

-Attributes are useful in designing input, in addition to being very fast during generation.
+Attributes are useful in designing input and also allow very fast generation.
 The RegEx generator in .NET 7 is a good example.
-This is an optimizing generator, and the code prior to generation looks like:
+This is an optimizing generator, and the non-optimized code version of this code is:

 ```csharp
 private static readonly Regex s_myCoolRegex = new Regex("abc|def", RegexOptions.Compiled | RegexOptions.IgnoreCase);
 ```

-Using the RegexGenerator attribute, this becomes:
+The optimizing generator creates a scoped partial method.
+[Designing generator output](design-output.md) and [the docs for partial methods]() cover the difference between scoped and non-scoped partial methods.
+The user writes a

 ```csharp
 [RegexGenerator("abc|def", RegexOptions.IgnoreCase)]
 private static partial Regex MyCoolRegex();
 ```

+When source generators use C# or VB code as input, they often create special rules that are more strict than C# syntax.
+This code is not executed during generation, and in many cases is never executed.
+You must extract information from the code itself, and that information must be available to the compiler.
+There is minimal ability to understand calculations and control flow.

 Because the information for generation are compile time constants, the programmer using the generator won't be be able to supply a calculation.